Bartis1313/csgo/README.md

 * 1.2.1 - GUI update with finishing ideas of everything, recode is still needed for automatic padding for GUI objects or add ideally add flags to choose.
 * 1.2.2 - Big GUI update, it now can use auto padding, changed few comments to make it easier to understand in whole code.
 Still it needs few fixes.
 * 1.2.3 - Almost GUI is finished, few things left.
+* 1.2.4 - Update on new config system using type safe checks, menu is finally ready to work with variables and multiple configs.
+Fixed, removed bunch of functions.
+Deleted singleton as it's a very bad choice to work with single class objects.
+Reduced many calls.
+Made return address more easier.
 </details>

 # People who helped